 Video and Audio of FCWSRC Events

 How Literal Is This Reading?
-Contemporary Women Book Artists on the Reading Experience Public Colloquium with Research Associate Lara Matta (2/6/14)
+Contemporary Women Book Artists on the Reading Experience Public Talk by Research Associate Lara Matta (2/6/14)

 In this presentation, Lara Matta approaches acts of reading from the tradition of book making and discusses aspects of the book as an artifact or an aesthetic object in order to reflect on digital poetics.

-Globalization and Local Resistance in the Media: Welfare Rights Discourses in Israel and Massachusetts Public Colloquium with Research Associate Noa Milman (11/21/13)
+Globalization and Local Resistance in the Media: Welfare Rights Discourses in Israel and Massachusetts Public Talk by Research Associate Noa Milman (11/21/13)

 Studying welfare rights movements in Massachusetts and in Israel, Noa Milman shows how welfare reforms as part of a global neoliberal policy agenda meet different types of political resistance in different national contexts.
 Using critical discourse analysis of newspaper articles, Milman compares welfare discourses in Israel (2003) and Massachusetts (1995).
 The work traces the surprising media success of the Israeli welfare movement and compares it with the limited success of their American counterparts.
 To explain this phenomenon, Milman explores the role of culture in shaping media and public response to social movements.
 The research pays particular attention to questions of race, class and gender and to the ways by which activists’ intersecting identities impact their ability to gain political influence in different cultural contexts.